Afshan Qureshi

-Afshan Qureshi is a Pakistani actress.
+Afshan Qureshi (born 19 November 1959) is a Pakistani actress.
 She is known for roles in dramas Baba Jani, Barfi Laddu, Malika-e-Aliya and Log Kya Kahenge.

 Early life

-Afshan was born on November 19 in 1959 in Karachi, Pakistan.
+Afshan was born on 19 November 1959 in Karachi, Pakistan.
 She completed her studies from University of Karachi.

 Career

-She made her debut as a child actress in 1969 and appeared in movies of Punjabi, Urdu and Pashto.
+She made her debut as a child actress in 1969 and appeared in Punjabi, Urdu and Pashto movies.
 She was noted for her roles in dramas Mere Hamrahi, Rang Laaga, Kalmoohi and Dil, Diya, Dehleez.
 She also appeared in dramas Mar Jain Bhi To Kya, Baba Jani, Barfi Laddu, Malika-e-Aliya, Umeed, Meri Zaat Zarra-e-Benishan, Umm-e-Kulsoom, and Akhri Barish.
 Since then she appeared in dramas Ghisi Piti Mohabbat, Log Kya Kahenge, Qayamat and Berukhi.

 Personal life

-Afshan was married to actor Abid Qureshi, who died.
-Afshan's son Faysal Qureshi is a host, producer, director and actor.
+Afshan was married to actor Abid Qureshi.
+Their son Faysal Qureshi is a host, producer, director and actor.
+Abid Qureshi died when Faysal was quite young.